krishnaxpatel/data-analytics-projects/Project1/README.md

 **Further Data Exploration**

-1. Next steps in the project would have been diving deeper into AI and its energy demands.
+1. Next steps in the project would have been analyzing data in the sectors, such as Residential, Commercial, Industrial & Transportation.
+This would have led to identifying key contributors for CO2 emissions and honing in on cleaner energy alternatives industries are taking to reduce their carbon footprint.

-  - The use of AI is increasing exponentially and so the demand for
+2. Diving deeper into AI and its energy demands.

+  - The use of AI is increasing and so are its energy needs.
+The AI industry is quickly becoming the largest energy consumer on the global scale.
+Larger companies are looking for energy alternatives, that are both reliable and sustainable to power the AI data centers.
+These alternatives the companies are pioneering for, include investing in renewables and being big proponents for nuclear.

+  - Data analysis could lead to looking into companies who are powering AI and where their energy is coming from.
+This could help identify if companies are maintaining their carbon objectives.

+  - Data analysis could also lead to forecasting the next 30 years of AI consumption and needed energy production.